tstatler/doctools/guides/acs/search_query/README.md

 Query provides an interface to apply DB query constrains on predefined fields as well as [custom fields](#!/guide/customfields).
 When no parameters are provided, query will simply return all objects with default pagination.
-The following is a list of parameters supported.
+The following is a list of parameters supported:

   * page
   * per_page